Belnem House Bonaire

 Donkey Beach

-This secluded beach is named after the nearby plantations that used donkeys to transport sugar cane to the fields.
-Magically beautiful.
-Food trucks can regularly be found here with the tastiest beach bites.
+This secluded beach is named after the nearby plantations, which used donkeys to transport sugarcane to the fields.
+It’s magically beautiful.
+You’ll often find food trucks here serving the tastiest beach snacks.

 Te Amo Beach

-A beautiful, white-sand beach close to Bonaire's airport.
-Just off Te Amo is a beautiful reef, so be sure to bring your snorkelling gear.
+A beautiful, snow-white sandy beach close to Bonaire’s airport.
+Just off Te Amo lies a unique reef, so be sure to bring your snorkel gear to admire the colorful underwater world.

 Bachelor’s Beach

-Popular with the locals and also a super spot for snorkelling.
-Be careful not to drive past it, though.
-The beach is at the foot of a three-metre-high cliff and therefore cannot be seen from the road.
+Popular with the locals and also a great spot for snorkeling.
+Just be careful not to drive past it.
+The beach lies at the foot of a three-meter-high rock face and is therefore not visible from the road.

 Unique azure-blue lagoons